chithresh-phy/qe-install-script/README.md

 ```

 > [!NOTE]
-> **You need to be connected to the Internet while running this script because some dependencies are pulled from github during compilation!**
+> **You need to be connected to the Internet while running this script because some dependencies required for compiling will pulled from github!**

 > [!IMPORTANT]
 > This script will work only on